 In 1871, Patrick Murphy purchased 41 acres of land near what is now downtown Joplin and named this area Murphysburg.
 In 1873, it merged with Joplin City to become Joplin.

-Historic Murphysburg Preservation, the organization that promotes that preservation of this residential district, has created a tour of Murphysburg that can be found online.
+Historic Murphysburg Preservation, the organization that promotes the preservation of this residential district, has created a tour of Murphysburg that can be found online.
 While this tour can be done by car, my family was itching to explore it on foot.

 We strolled along the shaded sidewalks, careful to sidestep the areas where the strong tree roots had pushed the concrete out their way in a show of dominance.
 I’d picked up a history guide and a brochure of the different architectural styles of Murphysburg from the Joplin Convention & Visitors Bureau to provide some additional historical details to my family during our tour.